Want the perfect workout program?

 Descending Ladder Explanation: Perform kneeling squat jumps for 10 reps, then hip thrusts for 1 rep, then kneeling squat jumps for 9 reps, then hip thrusts for 2 reps, and continue like this, only resting when needed, until you finish with kneeling squat jumps for 1 rep and hip thrusts for 10 reps.

 The supersets in the bodyweight workout allow you to maximize time under tension and to bring your muscles to full exhaustion.
-Supersets are great for bodyweight workouts as they bring the intensity level up.
+Supersets are great for bodyweight gluteus maximus exercises as they bring the intensity level up.
 That said, they are also good when training with weights, just use them in a way that allows you to maintain good form.

 After every workout, take 5-10 minutes to stretch.
-In those 5-10 minutes, aim to do a couple stretches that target the glutes.
+In those 5-10 minutes, aim to do a couple of stretches that target the glutes.
+Here are some more of the best glute stretches for before and after glute training!

-You should do exercises that target your gluteus maximus at least once a week, but ideally you should hit them twice a week if you want to see quicker results.
+You should do gluteus maximus exercises at least once a week, but ideally, you should hit them twice a week if you want to see quicker results.
 Studies show that working out muscle groups twice a week is significantly more effective for hypertrophy.

-It depends on what kind of workout plan you are doing.
-If you are doing a full body plan where you do one or two exercises per workout that targets your glutes and you are in great shape and basically in maintenance mode then it is ok to train your glutes every day, as you are not going to be overloading them to the point where they need time to recover.
+If you are doing a full body plan where you do one or two gluteus maximus exercises per workout that targets your glutes and you are in great shape and basically in maintenance mode then it is ok to train your glutes every day, as you are not going to be overloading them to the point where they need time to recover.

-Now, if you want to lose weight, and more specifically, that junk in your trunk, you could be successful with a full body routine, where you pretty much only do efficient compound exercises each workout.
+Now, if you want to lose weight, you could be successful with a full body routine, where you pretty much only do efficient compound exercises each workout.
 Compound exercises will get your heart rate up to a much greater degree, which will allow you to burn more calories each workout.
 Nevertheless, you should still take a 1-3 days off from training per week to avoid overtraining and fatigue, and to ensure each workout is intense.
 It's better to have 4 intense workouts a week than 7 mediocre workouts.

 100 bodyweight squats a day will do something for you when first starting out, but remember, your muscles adapt quickly.
 So if you plan to continue doing just 100 squats a day, you need to progressive overload with decreasing rest time and increasing intensity (i.e. using a slower tempo).
 That said, 100 squats a day is not impressive and will not be effective for making any real improvements in the long run.
 It’s more of a maintenance method to be done in tandem with other bodyweight exercises.

 Now, if you are talking about barbell squats, then 100 squats a day is a recipe for disaster.
 100 squats a workout, twice a week is a good amount of volume and you can improve by increasing weight, decreasing rest time, altering reps per set, and so on...but doing this every day is too much.
-It would be way too taxing on your body.
+It would be way too taxing on your body and would likely cause knee pain.

 Prepare to maximize your gains with our exclusive 12-week hypertrophy training program.
 Choose between a 4 or 5 day training split and gain 2-12 pounds of muscle over 90 days...